MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-crmonline.md

 tags: connectors
 ---

-# Create and manage Dynamics 365 records by using Azure Logic Apps
+# Create and manage records in Dynamics 365 by using Azure Logic Apps

 The Dynamics 365 connector is being deprecated and replaced by the [Common Data Service connector](https://docs.microsoft.com/connectors/commondataservice/), which has all the Dynamics 365 connector's capabilities plus improvements that increase reliability.
 [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) helps you securely store and manage data that's used by business apps, such as Dynamics 365.